vidjil/vidjil/doc/server.md

 ### First configuration and first launch

   - Set the SSL certificates (see above)
-  - Change the mysql root password, mysql user password and the web2py admin password in `.env` file
+  - Change the mysql root password, mysql user password and the py4web admin password in `.env` file
   - Set the desired mail domain and credentials for the `postfix` container in `.env`
+  - Set the number of workers in `.env`.
+Keep at least one threads not used to not overload server

   - Comment reporter services in `docker-compose.yml`